redradrat/aws-iam-operator/README.md

 Setting an `assumeRolePolicy` or an `assumeRolePolicyRef` is **mandatory**.
 Creating a `ServiceAccount` resource is possible via `createServiceAccount`.
 The created ServiceAccount includes the EKS OIDC support annotation.
+When `addIRSAPolicy` is true, the controller will automatically add the trust policy for the OIDC provider given as controller argument.

 ```yaml
 apiVersion: aws-iam.redradrat.xyz/v1beta1